ebookc command-line utilityebookc [option]* in_ebook_file out_file_or_directory

 An ebook input file may be specified using its URL or its filename.

-Output formats webhelp
+Output formats webhelp,

-and frameset
+html and frameset require

 output_file_or_directory to be a directory.
 Other output formats